 Clay soil is prone to compaction.

 Healthy soil is loose enough to allow roots and earthworms to move around freely, while still providing support and structure.
 Unlike sand (which has its own problems), compacted soil has too few macropores and micropores (larger and smaller spaces) between soil particles.
 These spaces are needed to hold air, water, and nutrients for plant roots.

 Compacted soil can prevent water from moving into the soil (infiltration), through the soil (permeability), and out of the soil (drainage).
 Standing water can drown plants and create mosquito habitat.
 It can also make life difficult for tender new seedlings trying to get a healthy start by reducing nutrient uptake and poorly anchoring plants to the ground.
-Soil compaction hurts matures plants, as well, by reducing nitrogen levels in the soil, as well as other nutrients.
+Soil compaction hurts mature plants, as well, by reducing nitrogen levels in the soil, as well as other nutrients.

 What causes soil compaction?